Where will the money go? Washington County to decide soon how to spend $2.3 million in covid-relief grants for nonprofits

 County Treasurer Bobby Hill said the county has about $5 million in federal relief funds that have not been obligated.
 He said another $2 million was designated for "premium pay" for county employees, but has not been spent.

-The applications range in size from $10,000 to more than $8 million and come from long-established charities like the Ronald McDonald House and the Lions Club to organizations including the Washington Water Authority, which submitted four requests ranging from $2.4 million to more than $8 million.
+The applications range in size from $10,000 to more than $8 million and come from long-established charities such as the Ronald McDonald House and the Lions Club and organizations including the Washington Water Authority, which submitted four requests ranging from $2.4 million to more than $8 million.
 The Washington Water Authority's requests total about $20 million.

 The applications falling between the lower and higher amounts include many aimed at providing assistance to individuals.
-They include a request for $290,346 from the New Beginnings NWA nonprofit organization.
+They include a request for $290,346 from New Beginnings NWA, described in its application as a shelter community for people who have experienced long-term homelessness.

-The New Beginnings facility is more than just food and shelter, Kritzer said.

-"They give us the space, the time and effort and the respect and the confidence to grow from where I was at," he said.
-"It's not just having a roof over your head, although that's important.
-It's love.
-It's caring.
-It's a family where we can count on each other."

 Another application that targets a specific local issue is from the Northwest Arkansas Land Trust, which is seeking $15,000.
-In their application, the organization says it wants to work with other groups to preserve local family farms and farm land.
+In its application, the organization says it wants to work with other groups to preserve local family farms and farmland.

-"The Northwest Arkansas Land Trust is a crucial part of the NWA Food System Initiative that seeks to grow more farmers and more fresh fruits and vegetables in our region," the group says in its application.
-"We are working collaboratively with the University of Arkansas' Center for Farms and Food and the NWA Food Conservancy to help address systems-level change to support local farms and food."

-Robert Hopper, director of engagement and giving for the organization, said the group wants to help provide local people with locally grown food.

-The use of relief funding for an expansion of the county's Detention Center has also raised questions.
-The justices of the peace have sent two ordinances on to the full Quorum Court that would appropriate about $18.8 million in relief money for an expansion of the Detention Center.
+The use of relief funding for an expansion of the county's jail has also raised questions.
+The justices of the peace have sent on to the full Quorum Court two ordinances that would appropriate about $18.8 million in relief money for the expansion.

 Stafford and others have cautioned against using the money on any jail expansion.
 Deakins said the county has been diligent in exploring the question of using the money for a jail project that is designed to improve the jail's ability to handle the covid pandemic, and he's confident it is an acceptable use of the money.